 Another story about the desegregation process.
 Favorite part as an adult… the mom sent her kids off to school and called in that day to pray her kids stay safe!
 I never thought of it like that… could you imagine having to send your children to school knowing what they were going to face!
 Ugh!
 This is a great book for kinder but again I may skip certain pages and use my own words while reading to the little ones.

-This is a great video about MLK and his life.
+One last thing… this is a great video about MLK and his life.
 Very appropriate if you are talking about the events of the Civil Rights Movement.